Materials: Reinforced concrete, steel, paint.

 Dimensions: Concrete: 600 x 400 x 150 mm.
 Steel bars on top: 320 and 230 mm.

-This sculpture was part of my first final exam on the pre-university education I followed.
+This sculpture was part of my first final exams on the pre-university education I followed, I had to do them over.
 One of my school subjects was crafts and art history.
 The theme I chose was life.
 The outside surfaces of this work suggest the boundaries of what’s possible in life.
 Freedom is possible within the limitations, like the free multi-edged form inside.
 Just the two steel sticks break, can break through the border, to make it possible to pass along this life, figurative what’s happening inside this concrete block, to another life, like reproduction.
 And within the natural borders life takes place no life will be, is the same.
 So perhaps an idea to make a number of sketches of how it could be, all of them.

 My English is largely based on dictionaires, please forgive me the mistakes.
 Although with some difficult and important text I get help from a friend now and then, which is fantastic.